-- 3.1 Children become strong in their social and emotional wellbeing. - 3.2 Children take increasing responsibility for their own health and physical wellbeing.
+- 3.1 Children become strong in their social, and emotional, and mental wellbeing. - 3.2 Children become strong in their physical learning & wellbeing. - 3.3 Children are aware of and develop strategies to support their own mental and physical health.